 This semester, I’m TAing a graduate course called Neural Computation taught by Bruno Olshausen, which is probably my favorite class I’ve taken at Berkeley.
-Inspired by Ben Recht’s lecture posts, I will try to write a short post each week with my annotations of that week’s lectures.
+I will try to write a short post each week with my annotations of that week’s lectures.
 It’s going to be a busy semester, so no guarantees, but I’ll do my best 🫡.
 All course content is on the website.

 Throughout history, we have used our newest technologies as metaphors for the brain: hydraulic pumps, steam engines, and computers.
 I think this urge to project a known system onto the brain tells us how hard it is to reason about its complexity without a concrete foothold.
 In the context of this class, we are not saying that the brain literally operates like a computer.
 But we are using ideas of computation, e.g. logic gates, circuits, and encoding principles, to help us ask concrete questions about the brain.